gautam-in/shopping-cart-assignment/README.md

 # XT Shopping Cart Assignment

-This is the base folder for the shopping cart exercise.
-You will have all the static assets and mock server responses available in this repo.
+This is the main code folder for the shopping cart exercise.
+You will have all the running code in this repo.

 ## Getting Started